 To sum it up, Google Shopping ads are both effective and worthwhile.
 By looking at the statements made accompanied by the statistics, it’s fair to say that if you plan to advertise an ecommerce business, this is one of the best ways to do so.

 When’s the last time you’ve searched for something you wanted to buy online?
 Most likely within the last week or month, or for some, the last hour.
 The point is that even though you may not have noticed it, there was probably an ad made with Google Shopping that was associated with the product you searched for.
 Also quite possibly, that advertisement made you engage with the said product.
 This alone illustrates their importance, and why you should consider using them for the product you sell.

-If you need extra help with setting up your merchant center and creating your Google Shopping ads for your Shopify store, you can always install the Shopify app Clever Google Ads and just leave it to the Google AdWords experts!
+If you need extra help with setting up your merchant center and creating your Google Shopping ads for your Shopify store, you can always install the Shopify app Google Ads by Clever ecommerce and just leave it to the Google AdWords experts!